 If a parent is not happy with a resolution, this can be addressed via the school’s complaints procedure.

-School has a range of follow up responses and support appropriate to the situation for all involved such as - solution focused, restorative approach, circle of friends, individual work with victim, perpetrator and bystanders, referral to outside agencies if appropriate
+School has a range of follow up responses and support appropriate to the situation for all involved such as restorative justice approaches, and special buddies.

 School will liaise with the wider community, including outside agencies, if the bullying is taking place off the school premises, i.e. in the case of cyberbullying or hate crime.